Table of contents

 more sensitive to pressure and irritation

 So drinking alcohol, especially if combined with sticky mixers or hard chewing, could increase the chance of the temporary crown coming off.
+If you want to maintain a perfect smile permanently, it is crucial to understand same day dental crown completely.

 If you are taking medication